 Children who live near the plants are at risk for the skin reaction.
 There are different types of these plants around the country.
 They are:

 - Poison ivy.
-This is a ground or climbing vine with leaves grouped in threes in most of the U.S. Another type grows as a shrub in the Western U.S.
+This is a ground or climbing vine with leaves grouped in 3s in most of the U.S. Another type grows as a shrub in the Western U.S.

 - Poison oak.
-This is a ground or climbing vine or shrub with leaves grouped in threes.
+This is a ground or climbing vine or shrub with leaves grouped in 3s.
 One type grows on the West coast and another type grows mostly in the Southeast.